 Schedule, syllabus and examination date

-Introduction to basic group theory, representations and Lie algebras.
-The Poincaré algebra and its supersymmetric extensions, Weyl spinors, N=1 supersymmetry, superspace and superfields, supersymmetry breaking, renormalization group equations, the hierarchy problem, GUTs, vacuum energy, the Lagrangian of the MSSM, R-parity, radiative EWSB and Higgs bosons, mass spectrum of the MSSM, Dark Matter candidates, Feynman-diagram calculations, sparticles at colliders, precision test, current bounds and searches, variations on the MSSM.
+The course provides a basic introduction to group theory, representations, and their Lie algebras.
+The Poincaré algebra and its supersymmetric extensions are discussed, as well as Weyl spinors, N=1 supersymmetry, superspace and superfields, supersymmetry breaking, renormalization group equations, the hierarchy problem, GUTs, vacuum energy, the Lagrangian of the MSSM, R-parity, radiative EWSB and Higgs bosons, the mass spectrum of the MSSM, Dark Matter candidates, Feynman-diagram calculations, the search for sparticles at colliders and in precision test, current bounds and searches before we ultimately look at some variations on the MSSM.

 Recommended previous knowledge